day8/re-frame-template/README.md

 ## Extras

-The following extras can be nominated on the commandline when you create the template:
+The following "extras" can be nominated on the commandline when you create the template:

 * CSS
   * [garden](https://github.com/noprompt/garden) (`+garden`)